 Employees whose current term tuition remission benefits are fully or partially taxable receive an email notice from Payroll prior to the payrun on which the increased tax withholding is applied.

 To ease the burden of additional tax withholding, the taxable value of the remission benefit is divided over two paychecks.
-See the schedule below for 2012.
 The amount appears as Tuit Rem-Txbl on the pay statements, and will result in increased tax withholding.

 Federal records privacy law entitled, "The Family Educational rights and Privacy Act of 1974" (FERPA) prevents any UC office from releasing information to you regarding the employee's spouse or domestic partner, or dependent(s) education or billing records.
 In accordance with FERPA, the spouse or domestic partner or dependent(s) must provide written and signed consent authorizing UC to release this information specifically to the employee by name.
 If he/she elects to do so, the spouse or domestic partner, or dependent(s) can accomplish this by completing a UC Records Release Authorization form.
 For dependents, FERPA also allows a release of information when you provide a copy of your most recently submitted federal tax return claiming this student as your financial dependent.
 In all cases, either an authorization form or tax return document must be submitted to the Office of the Registrar (University Pavilion, 5th floor) prior to your contacting Human Resources or the One Stop Service Center for tuition remission information regarding a spouse or domestic partner, or dependent.
 For additional FERPA information and/or to download the Records Release Authorization form, visit the Office of the Registrar's website.